 Graph-Based Clustering (Louvain/Leiden)

-For single-cell data, graph-based methods are standard:
+For single- data, graph-based methods are standard:

 - Weight edges by similarity